VDH Has a Conversation with Filmmaker Michael L. Pack

 He's the documentary filmmaker.

-very substantial, huge project with the Wall Street Journal, and he's going to be producing these 20-minute documentaries on historical events of the last half century that turned out to be a lot more significant than we ever imagined.
+He has this very substantial, huge project with a Wall Street Journal, and he's going to be producing these 20-minute documentaries on historical events of the last half century that turned out to be a lot more significant than we ever imagined.

 Thank you.